 The new building location for the Biocomplexity Institute at the prestigious University of Virginia didn’t have the bandwidth for a team to manage an on-prem security system, but needed a better way to protect expensive equipment and proprietary research projects.
 With a constant stream of contractors, researchers, and vendors in and out of the facility, they were experiencing problems with people sharing access key cards, with no way to verify if the credential matched the person accessing the building.
 Plus, an on-prem system meant having to schlep to the facility every time somebody needed access.

-The IT team wanted a way to improve building security, with the ability to manage the entire system remotely.
+The IT team wanted a way to improve building security, with the ability to manage their entire campus access control system remotely.

 The Openpath cloud-based solution solves for all of the above challenges.
 Kevin Wells of Integrated Media was able to get the system installed quickly at the new space, thanks to the “plug-and-play” configuration.